Chnapak/TineeDiscordBot/README.md

 /wake -wakes Tinee so she can work normally

-Tinee ... message to tinee's chatgpt model
+Tinee... -message to tinee's chatgpt model